unclefish365/alx-system_engineering-devops/0x00-shell_basics/README.md

 7.mv betty /tmp/ /tmp/my_first_directory moves the file betty from /tmp/ to /my_first_directory 8.rm /tmp/my_first_directory/betty deletes the file betty 9.rm -r /tmp/my_first_directory deletes the directory my_first_directory
+10.cd .. changes the working directory to the previous one 11.ls -al .. /boot lists all files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format